Testicular Cancer Screening (PDQ®)

 General Information About Testicular Cancer

-The testicles are 2 egg-shaped glands located inside the scrotum (a sac of loose skin that lies directly below the penis).
-The testicles are held within the scrotum by the spermatic cord, which also contains the vas deferens and vessels and nerves of the testicles.Anatomy of the male reproductive and urinary systems, showing the testicles, prostate, bladder, and other organs.
+The testicles are 2 egg-shaped glands inside the scrotum (a sac of loose skin that lies directly below the penis).
+The testicles are held within the scrotum by the spermatic cord.
+The spermatic cord also contains the vas deferens and vessels and nerves of the testicles.Anatomy of the male reproductive and urinary systems, showing the testicles, prostate, bladder, and other organs.

-The testicles are the male sex glands and produce testosterone and sperm.
-Germ cells within the testicles produce immature sperm that travel through a network of tubules (tiny tubes) and larger tubes into the epididymis (a long coiled tube next to the testicles) where the sperm mature and are stored.
+The testicles are the male sex glands and make testosterone and sperm.
+Germ cells in the testicles make immature sperm.
+These sperm travel through a network of tubules (tiny tubes) and larger tubes into the epididymis (a long coiled tube next to the testicles).
+This is where the sperm mature and are stored.

-Although there has been an increase in the number of new cases in the last 40 years, the number of deaths caused by testicular cancer has decreased greatly because of better treatments for it.
+Although the number of new cases of testicular cancer has doubled in the last 40 years, the number of deaths caused by testicular cancer has decreased greatly because of better treatments.
+Testicular cancer can usually be cured, even in late stages of the disease.
+(See the PDQ summary on Testicular Cancer Treatment for more information.)

 Anything that increases the chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk to your doctor if you think you may be at risk.
 Risk factors for testicular cancer include the following:

 - Having cryptorchidism (an undescended testicle).